linkedin/rest.li/pdl_syntax.md

 ```

-### Provide additional clarity when using primitive types for specific purposes.
+### Typerefs can provide additional clarity when using primitive types.

-For example :
+For example:

 ```
 namespace com.linkedin.pegasus.generator.examples